FernandoMay/fridays-demo/README.md

 ## 🙌 Credits

 This workshop was designed to give you a **smooth first experience** with Soroban and Stellar smart contracts.

----

-Would you like me to also **add some ready-made funded testnet accounts + .env example file** in the README so participants don’t get stuck waiting on Friendbot?